Testicular Cancer Misdiagnosis Medical Negligence Claim Experts

 When entering this agreement, a solicitor will not charge you for the services they provide upfront, if your claim is unsuccessful or for the time period your claim is ongoing.

 Alternatively, if your claim is successful, your solicitor can take a small amount of the compensation.
 This is commonly referred to as a success fee.
 You and your solicitor will discuss this before you enter into the agreement.
-Additionally, the Conditional Fee Agreements Order 2013 legally caps the percentage that solicitors can take from your award under this type of arrangement.
+Additionally, the Conditional Fee Agreements Order 2013 legally caps the percentage that can be taken from your award under this type of arrangement.

 To learn more about No Win No Fee agreements, please contact us.
 We can provide a free consultation to allow you to discuss any questions you may have with one of our advisors, who can access our specialist solicitors.